Photographic Education: An interview with Lewis Khan

 I do look at a lot of photography of course, but I find inspiration from that alone can be a bit vacuous.
 Instead I find reading, or other art forms like sculpture to be much more influential.

-HF: This in a way goes back to that point of social media, surrounding yourself with nice imagery is great, but to make something really new and different you have to invest beyond the instant visual glut that is instagram.
+HF: This in a way goes back to that point of social media.
 What’s your research process like for personal projects?
 Is it as straightforward as you have an idea and then read around the subject?

 LK: I’d say my research process is fairly organic, and often quite practice lead – little things lead to other things that lead to other things, which over time develop into something.
 Rarely do I sit down, decide on a topic and then plan for making work about it.
 I have certain themes that underpin my practice – human experience, belonging and relationships, so I’m generally working around these ideas, but as for how actual ideas manifest, it’s a lot more open ended.